 Making ‘work from home’ work

-Since so many companies do offer their staff the option to work from home full- or part-time, it's important for both employers and employees to agree on a remote-work policy that makes sense for everyone, regardless of personality type.
-Jones noted that regular video conferences, occasional in-office days and a good project-management software can enforce a strong sense of accountability in remote staff.
+Employers and employees must agree on a remote-work policy that makes sense for everyone, regardless of personality type.
+Jones noted that regular video conferences, occasional in-office days (if possible) and excellent project management software can enforce a strong sense of accountability in remote staff.

-“Companies should have a video conference with the person who is working from home every other day,” Jones told Business News Daily.
-"This will also help those who tend toward distractibility to be accountable.
-In addition, companies should have the person come into the office at least twice per month and have a roundtable with the others on his or her team."
+“Companies should have a video conference with the person who is working from home every other day,” Jones advised.
+“This will also help those who tend toward distractibility to be accountable.”

-Publicist Jana McDonough, a full-time remote staff member at Maracaibo Media Group, said that frequent communication can help anyone who works outside the office remain confident and connected.
+Publicist Jana McDonough, a full-time remote staff member at Maracaibo Media Group, says frequent communication can help anyone who works outside the office remain confident and connected.

-Ultimately, Segovia said the success of any employee, remote or not, depends on how motivated he or she is to meet and exceed the job requirements.
+Ultimately, Segovia said any employee’s success – remote or not – depends on how motivated they are to meet and exceed the job requirements.

 “Any personality type can do any job, as long as the motivation to do that job is there,” Segovia said.
 “You learn to use the opposite preferences [from those that you prefer] … as you mature and grow.”

 The demand for remote work is strong, even amid back-to-office and hybrid arrangement trends.
 If you prefer to work remotely, take the time to learn how your personality impacts your work style and preferences.
 An increased sense of self-awareness can open doors to new opportunities, increased productivity and better relationships with colleagues.

 Nicole Fallon contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.